gasparka/thesis/docs/3_synthesis.rst

 Use cases
 ~~~~~~~~~

-This section demonstrates how instances of  VHDL 'classes' can be used for design reused.
+This section demonstrates how instances of  VHDL 'classes' can be applied for design reused.
 Consider an example that consists of two MAC instances and aims to connect them in series (:numref:`mac_series`).
 In ``main``,